 For example, in 1922 a letter was discovered in the Cairo Geniza, a collection of Jewish manuscript fragments kept in a storeroom located in Cairo Egypt.
 These manuscripts span Jewish history from the 6th to the 19th centuries.
-The letter was from a Babylonian named Resh Galutah that showed the length of the Hebrew year 4596 (835/836 C.E.) was different in length and on a different day of the week than that of the present-day Hebrew calendar.
+The letter was written by the resh galuta (a centralized Jewish administrative authority within Babylonia during the Middle Ages) that showed the length of the Hebrew year 4596 (835/836 C.E.) was different in length and on a different day of the week than that of the present-day Hebrew calendar.
 It further explained that the area of Babylon had obtained calendric information from Palestine.
 This shows that the Hebrew calendar still had not been widely adopted nearly five hundred years since Hillel made public his calendar calculations.
-Other letters attest to similar disputes on calendar dates for

-Hebrew years 4682-4684 (922-924 C.E.) between the Babylonian and Palestinian communities written by R'Sa'adia Gaon and Aaron ben Meir.
+Other letters attest to similar disputes on calendar dates for Hebrew years 4682-4684 (922-924 C.E.) between the Babylonian and Palestinian communities written by R'Sa'adia Gaon and Aaron ben Meir.

 Many of these disputes involved the monthly computation of the lunar Molad, first introduced by the Babylonians.
 The Molad was an average estimate, albeit imperfect, of the moon's lunar cycle from one conjunction to another, but it did not measure the arrival of the new moon crescent.
 Although very accurate for the time, the Molad calculation of the lunar cycle differs, although very slightly, from the mathematical calculations of the conjunction available to us today.
 It is because of this variance, however, that we can now perform reverse math to determine when the Molad was first instituted by the Hebrews in its current form.
-Dr. Kelley Ross explains this in his article, The Jewish Calendar [26]
+Dr. Kelley Ross explains this in his article, The Jewish Calendar ^[26]